yonkahlon/Zenject/README.md

 }
 ```

 Here, the IBar dependency is injected via the constructor.
-Constructor Injection is the recommended approach when possible (except for MonoBehaviour's, in which case PostInject is the recommended approach)

 2 - **Field Injection**